What You Need To Know Before You Move To Croatia

 PLITVICE LAKES - Day Trips From Split

-The people in Croatia who will tell you that you look fat and gained 10 pounds are the same people you can call when you need help.
+The people throughout the country who will tell you that you look fat and gained 10 pounds are the same people you can call when you need help.
 And you will need it.

 Be warned that the Croatians are brutally honest – some too much so for my taste – but you have to roll with it for the most part.
 It will be worth it; my Croatian friends are worth their weight in gold – I treasure them dearly.